OpenTelemetry PHP

 setSampleType()

-Generated from protobuf field repeated .opentelemetry.proto.profiles.v1development.ValueType sample_type = 1;
+Generated from protobuf field .opentelemetry.proto.profiles.v1development.ValueType sample_type = 1;

 Parameters